Prosperity, well-being, improving flow of energy, elemental power, longevity

-Ammolites are a high vibration crystal believed to help activate both the etheric and physical DNA, awakening our awareness to the “perfect” human state, in order to bring about evolutionary shifts in consciousness.
-Ammolites carry the full spectrum of colours of the first 7 chakras and the shell is in the form of a spiral, chakra energy flows in a spiral and so they can be used to improve the flow of energy or chi and transform negative energy into positive energy.
-Ammolites can increase stamina, relieve trauma and be used in meditation to connect with past lives.
-They are stones of luck, prosperity and well being, helping to alleviate depression and exhaustion.
+Ammolites are thought to be a high vibration stone believed to help activate both the etheric and physical DNA.
+As such, awakening our awareness to the “perfect” human state, in order to bring about evolutionary shifts in consciousness.
+Ammolites carry the full spectrum of colours of the first 7 chakras.
+This ancient shell is in the form of a spiral.
+As such, chakra energy flows in a spiral and so they may be used to improve the flow of energy or chi and transform negative energy into positive energy.
+Ammolites are believed to increase stamina, relieve trauma and be used in meditation to connect with past lives.
+They are thought to be stones of luck, prosperity and well-being, as such, they’re believed to help alleviate depression and exhaustion.

 Ammolite, also called gem Ammonite or Korite, is taken from the name of the Ancient Egyptian God Ammon, who was represented by a ram’s head with twisted horns.
 This representation looked similar to the shell of the Ammonites which existed in prehistoric times.
 In the tradition of Feng Shui, it is called the Seven Colour Prosperity Stone.
 The beautiful iridescent colours of Ammolite in all the shades of the rainbow, represent the harmonious balance of fire, earth, metal, water, and wood.

 Furthermore, it is believed that the Ammolite absorbed all the knowledge of the universe, and is therefore able to enhance wisdom, increase wealth and improve the flow of chi.
 Placed in the home, it is said to transform negative energy, bring harmony and increase the vitality of the occupants and their visitors.
 The Blackfoot Indians refer to it as Buffalo Stone because it brought luck to the wearer during the buffalo hunt.